-Adjustments: There are two adjustments: You can adjust saddle height up or down via the seat post and adjust the saddle forward/aft on the carriage post.
+Adjustments: You can adjust saddle height up or down via the seat post and adjust the saddle forward/aft on the carriage post.

-The screen was clearly designed to rival Peloton and NordicTrack’s bikes with a screen that’s nearly the same size.
-Lower Echelon models only offer a tablet holder, so the EX5s is the only Echelon bike with a screen.
+- The screen was clearly designed to rival Peloton and NordicTrack’s bikes with a screen that’s nearly the same size.
+Lower Echelon models only offer a tablet holder.
+The EX5-s and EX7-s are the only Echelon bikes with a screen.

 - Screen Movement

-Resolution is good.
-This isn’t the clearest screen we’ve seen, but it’s easy to see and read.
+- Resolution is adequate.
+This isn’t the clearest screen we’ve seen, but it’s easy to reach.

-Yes, this is a touchscreen which is really nice as it reduces the amount of buttons and controls on the bike or the bevel.
+- Yes, this is a touchscreen which is really nice as it reduces the number of buttons and controls on the bike or the bevel.

-Overall, functionality is good.
-The magnetic resistance is displayed on the screen so you know your resistance level, calorie burn, RPM’s, etc. The only complaint I’ve heard is without the app there are no onboard programs, no LCD console, no cadence monitor of any kind.
-You have to use the app to get any ride metrics.
+- Overall, functionality is good.
+The magnetic resistance is displayed on the screen so you know your resistance level, calorie burn, RPM’s, etc.

 The Echelon EX5s has a nice feel to it.
-While there are a few geometric issues that could present a problem if you are tall or have really long legs, for most people the fit and feel of the bike is comfortable.
+There are a few geometric issues that could present a problem if you are tall or have really long legs, but for most people the fit and feel of the bike is comfortable.
 Resistance is quiet and the programming keeps you engaged.